Benjamin Franklin Fairless: U.S. Steel presidency

-War years
+World War II

 December 7, 1941, also proved to be the start of World War II for the United States.
 During the war, Fairless led U.S. Steel in rapidly increasing production.
 In 1943, however, the Carnegie-Illinois Steel Company was found to be supplying inferior steel to the United States Navy.
 The informer was fired by Carnegie-Illinois, and subsequently sued for $2 million under a law enacted during the American Civil War.
 Fairless angrily defended U.S. Steel from accusations of war profiteering, and announced an investigation into the shipments of inferior steel.
 Three weeks later, Fairless personally testified before the War Production Board that several managers at Carnegie-Illinois had falsified tests so that inferior grade steel could be sold to the government, and had pocketed the money saved as profits.
 He said he had fired the individuals responsible.

 In October 1943, President Roosevelt asked Fairless to sit on a new advisory panel on eliminating bottlenecks in steel production.

 Fairless again confronted the UMW in late 1943.
 Throughout the year, UMW members had engaged in wildcat strikes against various sectors of the coal industry, demanding wage increases significantly higher than those granted in other industries by the National War Labor Board (which, in exchange for a no-strike pledge by the nation's labor unions, had achieved complete legal authority to approve all union contracts).
 These strikes, Fairless said, significantly impeded U.S. Steel's ability to meet production goals.
 Although wage increases were inflationary, Fairless announced on December 8 that he was reopening negotiations with SWOC in order to award a pay increase and attempt to raise production.
 SWOC asked for back pay to make up for purchasing power lost due to severe wartime inflation.
 But Fairless refused to consider this request.
 More than 170,000 SWOC members went out on strike.
 Fairless gave in to union demands on December 28.
 Fairless was infuriated by the negotiations and subsequent contract, and in January 1944 said that he favored a return to the open shop as a means of reining in SWOC's power at the bargaining table.

 In August 1944, Blaine Fairless wed Caroline Sproul.
 Less than two months later, Benjamin Fairless married Hazel Hatfield Sproul on October 14, 1944.
-She was the daughter of Dr. Henry D. Hatfield, a physician, former Governor of West Virginia, and former United States Senator from West Virginia.
+She was the daughter of Henry D. Hatfield, a physician, former Governor of West Virginia, and former United States Senator from West Virginia.
 She had only recently divorced John Roach Sproul, son of William Cameron Sproul (a former Governor of Pennsylvania).
 The couple were married by the pastor of the Shadyside Presbyterian Church at Mrs. Sproul's parents' home in Huntington, West Virginia.